 He said the dog was off leash because he was a year old and “needed to get better off leash”.

 I reiterated how scared I had been to see him coming down the trail without an owner in sight.
 How completely our of control he was, chasing turkeys (what turkeys? asked the guy).
 That after I got out of the tree, the fun of my run was ruined, now wondering at what point his dog was going to come back down the trail and barrel towards me.
 I told him that my dog was three years old before she could be let off leash in an unfenced area, and I understood how much it sucks to be at the end of the leash on a dog you want to set free.

 Then something magical happened.

-They apologized for their dog scaring me – and – as I ran away down the trail, their dog was on a leash.
-Even better, I felt like the next time I encountered this couple on the trail, their dog might still be on a leash – that some of my words may have sunk in.
+They apologized for their dog scaring me.
+As I ran away down the trail, their dog was on a leash.
+Even better, I felt like the next time I encountered this couple on the trail, their dog might still be on a leash because some of my words may have sunk in.

 Of course…on a beautiful spring morning that wasn’t the only dog I encountered.
 Yet another person decided that their “has no recall but he’s friendly so it’s ok” off leash dog was allowed on the no dogs allowed trail.
 I was mugged by a large chocolate lab who followed the predictable pattern of “Come Fido!
 Come!
 Oh…well…he’s friendly”, as the dog ran towards me barking, stopping at the last-minute to sniff me while continuing to ignore his owner.
 I did my “normal thing” which is to